Mostafa-Khooshebast/Mostafa-Khooshebast/README.md

 - 👋 Hi, I’m @Mostafa-Khooshebast
-- 👀 I’m interested in machinr learning methods and biomedical researches specially miRNA and breast cancer
+- 👀 I’m interested in machine learning methods and biomedical researches specially cancer detection
+- 🌱 I am exprienced with miRNA and breast cancer detection using Deep learning
 - 🌱 I’m currently learning Python and deep learning method
 - 💞️ I’m looking to collaborate on writing paper about breast cnacer miRNAs detection approaches
 - 📫 How to reach me: phone and whatsapp number: +989159921138 | Telegram ID: @Mostafa_Khooshebast |